-Seqwater demonstrated that its ongoing engagement had identified key customer values and priorities, which it then used to plan its engagement program for its pricing proposal.
+Seqwater demonstrated that its ongoing engagement had identified key customer values and priorities, which it then used to plan its engagement program for its proposal.

-Seqwater said that the initial phase of its engagement provided an opportunity to hear customer feedback on issues of potential relevant to its pricing proposal.
-Seqwater said that in its final phase of engagement it explained how customers' feedback was ultimately reflected in the final (draft) pricing proposals.
+Seqwater said that the initial phase of its engagement provided an opportunity to hear customer feedback on issues of potential relevance to its proposal.
+Seqwater said that in its final phase of engagement it explained how customers' feedback was ultimately reflected in the final (draft) proposals.

-Seqwater's actions in response to feedback from its CRGs and broader customer base provide some evidence that its engagement influenced its pricing proposal.
+Seqwater's actions in response to feedback from its CRGs and broader customer base provide some evidence that its engagement influenced its proposal.
 For instance, Seqwater:

-- developed its three-phase engagement program in consultation with its scheme-level CRGs - reviewed specific aspects of its proposed costs raised by customers and in some cases developed revised cost estimates, in response to concerns about specific renewals projects - modified its approach for estimating water usage forecasts to address the impact of historical local circumstances, in response to scheme-specific concerns about these forecasts - developed a scheme-specific pricing approach for Warrill Valley water supply scheme customers, in response to a preference expressed by customers for price stability - delivered a cost-effective water accounting system after customers expressed that they would like an online portal where they can manage their water allocations, enter meter reads and monitor usage and remaining balances.
+- developed its three-phase engagement program in consultation with its scheme-level CRGs - reviewed specific aspects of its proposed costs raised by customers and in some cases developed revised cost estimates in response to concerns about specific renewals projects - modified its approach for estimating water usage forecasts to address the impact of historical local circumstances in response to scheme-specific concerns about these forecasts - developed a scheme-specific pricing approach for Warrill Valley water supply scheme customers in response to a preference expressed by customers for price stability

-&lt;sup>23 See, for example, Seqwater, Customer Reference Group - Meeting Summary, Logan River water supply scheme, 14 November 2023.
+&lt;sup>20 See, for example, Seqwater, Logan River WSS, Customer Reference Group - Meeting Summary, 14 November 2023.